pydicom/dicom-validator/doc/source/intro.rst

 Access to the DICOM standard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Upon first start of a tool, part of the latest version of the DICOM standard
+Upon first start of a tool, parts of the latest version of the DICOM standard
 in docbook format (specifically, parts 3.3, 3.4 and 3.6) are downloaded,
 parsed, and the needed information saved in json files.
 If the *--src*
 parameter is not provided, the files are downloaded to and looked up in